sagainfinite/MP-NoC/FETCH/readme.txt

-PC.v and IF.v are not used
+PC.v and IF.v are not used.

+Instruction_Fetch is the Fetch module.